 First of all, you have to get there.
 We have no clue about from where you will be arriving or where you want to go so we’ll omit the flight.
-From Europe, you could take the boat in Rotterdam if you want to travel slow (about 3 weeks, via Venezuela).
-It’s a bit boring and slow but you don’t have a jetlag upon arrival!
+From Europe, you could take the boat in Rotterdam if you want to travel slowly (about three weeks, via Venezuela).
+It’s a very relaxed and slow, but you don’t have a jet lag upon arrival!

 What should be in your budget?

 We would not recommend hotels.
 They are expensive, not so good as you would hope and always should have a star or 2 less than they boast next to their names.
 (Fun to know, Hotel Parque central literary lost two stars recently… Nobody got hurt!)

 Still, want to stay in a hotel?
 Budget between 25 for a dump up to 600 for the five stars in Havana.

 Most travel websites and guides recommend staying in a Casa Particular, and I would mildly agree with them.
 It’s the Cuban version of a BnB and in general, offer a much higher price/quality ratio than the official hotels.
 You can find a Casa particular from 20CUC and up.
 20 CUC is very hard to find and impossible in Havana Veilla, Viñales or Trinidad.
 Prices are usually per room and without breakfast.
 Here’s how to book a casa particular.

 Most travel advice stops here.
 So let’s look deeper to bring a standard budget down a bit